Dr Stephen Harrison

-In most academic years, I convene one postgraduate course:
+In most academic years, I convene one postgraduate course (module)

 - ARCH 5046 - Viking and Late Norse Artefacts

 I also contribute to a number of other postgraduate courses (modules) in Archaeology, Celtic and Gaelic and History.
 When the occasion arises, I convene a course on Viking Britain and Ireland, and make substantial contributions to another, on Scottish Castles.

 [NB: Subject to College Regulations and Timetabling Restrictions, Honours Courses are usually open to visiting ERASMAS / JYA Students at the appropriate level]

 In the coming academic year (2020-21), I am convening two undergraduate honours courses:

 and will make substantial contributions to